• Skip to main content

 What if I told you you could make delicious homemade ice cream without an ice cream maker?
 And what if there was no cooking or churning involved?
 Do I have your interest now?

 What if I sweeten this proposition and tell you there are only five ingredients and five steps to prepare this easy ice cream recipe?
 Yes, it’s all true.
-This delicious Rock Road Ice Cream only takes a few minutes to combine and pop the ingredients in the freezer; the same goes for my no-churn Gingerbread Ice Cream.
+This delicious Rock Road Ice Cream only takes a few minutes to combine and pop into the freezer; the same goes for my no-churn Gingerbread Ice Cream and No-Churn Cranberry Ice Cream.
 The only tricky part is waiting patiently while your freezer does its thing.

 Be sure to also try out my delicious Pistachio Pudding Recipe my whole family loves it!